Forecasting & Prediction

 ridgecv = RidgeCV(alphas = alphas, scoring = 'neg_mean_absolute_error', normalize = True, cv= ts_cv).fit(X_train, y_train)

-The above diagram is a heatmap of the coefficents of the features in the ridge regression.
-Until a year worth of training data is available the values flip flop and appears unstable after that the values appear consistent.
-The Top 10 features with highest significance are-
+The above diagram is a heatmap of the coefficients of the features in the ridge regression.
+Until a year's worth of training data is available, the values fluctuate and appear unstable — after that the values appear consistent.
+The top 10 features with highest significance are:

 ['var1', 'windspeed', 'Mnth_spline_2', 'Mnth_spline_5', 'Month_cos',